 The corporate promoter of FEL is Central Departmental Stores Private Limited ("CDSPL").
 CDSPL was incorporated on August 31, 2006 as a private limited company.
-It is involved in the business of dealing in sales, purchases, export, import, distribution of fabric through departmental stores, departmental chain shops, franchise shops, speciality shops, retail chain shops or through any other means for retail selling or otherwise.
-The board of directors of CDSPL comprises (i) Hemant Kumar Bhotica; (ii) Ravie Manoharlal Lalpurria; (iii) Rajkumar Premvallabh Pande; and (iv) Nikunj Anil Biyani.
+It is involved in the business of dealing in sales, purchases, export, import, distribution of fabric through departmental stores, departmental chain shops, franchise shops, speciality shops, retail chain shops or though any other means for retail selling or otherwise.
+The board of directors of CDSPL comprises (i) Hemant Kumar Bhotica; (ii) Rajesh K. Pathak; (iii) Ravie Manoharlal Lalpurria; (iv) Rajkumar Premvallabh Pande; and (v) Nikunj Anil Biyani.